varundataquest/UT-Marketplace/README.md

 This project leverages cloud computing for zero-configuration deployment and development:

 ### **Option 1: Cloud Development (Recommended)**
-1. **Access on Base44**: Log in to your Base44 account and create a new application or import this project
-2. **Automatic Setup**: The platform handles all dependencies, environment setup, and cloud infrastructure
-3. **Instant Deployment**: Your app is immediately available with global CDN distribution
+ **Automatic Setup**: The platform handles all dependencies, environment setup, and cloud infrastructure **Instant Deployment**: Your app is immediately available with global CDN distribution

 ### **Option 2: Local Development**
 ```bash